wwebjs/discord-linkedroles/README.md

 ## About

 We have integrated linked roles into our [Discord server][discord], making it more organized and enhancing the user experience.
 Users can now link their Discord profile to GitHub, allowing us to verify their identity.
 This gives users access to additional channels and roles, such as Lib Contributor, Guide Contributor, and more.
-These roles are no longer assigned manually; users can automatically receive them by visiting the [website][api] and linking their Discord account.
+These roles are no longer assigned manually by the team; users can automatically receive them by visiting the [role API][api] and linking their Discord account.

 ## How to use

-1. Users link their Discord account to GitHub in the connection page on discord.
+1. Link your Discord account to GitHub on the connections page in Discord.
-2. Users visit the [website][api] and log in with their Discord account.
+2. Open the dropdown menu in the Discord server and click on "Linked Roles."
-3. The website sends a request to the Discord API to get the user's Discord identity.
+3. Select the role you want to assign to yourself and press on the WWebJS requirement.
-4. The website sends a request to the GitHub API to get the user's GitHub contributions.
+4. Visit the [role API][api] and log in with your Discord account.
-5. The website sends a request to the Discord API to add the metadata informations.
+5. The role API redirects you and displays a log-in/failed/success page with information.
-6. The Users are now able to collect the roles and access the channels.
+6. You can now collect the roles and access the channels.

 ## How it works